Does My Coworker Have a Right to Proselytize at Work? | Mann & Elias

 Employers must also protect the rights of one employee from infringement by another.
 Proselytization, or the attempt to convert you to their religion, should be banned in your workplace.
 If it is not, then you may have to force your employer to address the issue.

 Proselytizing at work can be considered illegal harassment.
-If a coworker invites you to go to church with them outside of work, this is perfectly normal.
+It’s perfectly normal if a coworker invites you to go to church with them outside of work.
 If you reject the invitation and they let it go at that, then there should be no grounds for complaint.
 There is only a problem if the person refuses to accept no for an answer and insists on pushing their religious views in the workplace.
-You will at this point have to make a decisive response.
-You may be able to deal with the situation on your own or you may have to hire a lawyer for religious discrimination at work.
+At this point, you will have to make a decisive response.
+You may be able to deal with the situation on your own, or you may have to hire a lawyer for religious discrimination at work.

 Dealing with the Problems of Religion at Work

 Most people prefer to keep their religious views private.
-If you are like most people, you have found a way to reconcile your sincerely held religious beliefs and your need and desire to work and make a living.
-You want to come in to work, do your job, get along with your colleagues, and go home.
-You believe you were hired for your talent, skill, and expertise and you want to be judged by them.
-The last thing you want is to stir up trouble at work over religion.
+Like most people, you have found a way to reconcile your sincerely held religious beliefs and your need and desire to work and make a living.
+You want to come to work, do your job, get along with your colleagues, and go home.
+Employers hired you for your talent, skill, and expertise.
+The last thing you want is to stir up trouble at work.

 However, if you firmly believe that you have experienced discrimination for your religious belief, then you will have to make a move.
 You may be able to deal with the problem informally.
 You may be able to defuse the situation with a quiet word to the person who has shown bias toward you.
 Going to a superior who you believe to be an ally may also help resolve the situation.